From an online gift to a charitable gift annuity, your contribution will have a significant impact in the lives of

 Introduce a scratching post

-- Train with a dual approach: encourage the cat to claw the right things, and discourage the cat from clawing the wrong things.
+Train with a dual approach: encourage the cat to claw the right things and discourage the cat from clawing the wrong things.
 Each time you bring a cat to a scratching post or they go on their own, praise them, pet them, and spend a minute playing at the post.
-If the cat begins to scratch where they aren’t supposed to, call the cat by name, firmly saying “no,” and move the cat to the scratching post.
+If the cat begins to scratch where they aren’t supposed to, call the cat by name, firmly say “no,” and move the cat to the scratching post.
 Put the cat’s front legs up on the post and make scratching motions with them.
 Or keep a spray bottle filled with plain water handy and squirt the cat on the back when they claw on the furnishings.

-- The favorite household scratching area can be made less attractive by attaching tape that is sticky on both sides or a piece of cotton scented with bath oil.
+The favorite household scratching area can be made less attractive by attaching double-sided sticky tape or a piece of cotton scented with bath oil.

 Keep the cat’s nails trimmed

-- If you’re in doubt about what the proper nail length looks like, watch your veterinarian trim the nails.
+If you’re in doubt about what the proper nail length looks like, watch your veterinarian trim the nails.
 The only equipment necessary is a good pair of cat nail clippers.
-Never use scissors, since they can tear the nail.
+Never use scissors, which can tear the nail.

 Be extremely careful not to cut into the quick.
 If this happens, the cat will experience pain, and bleeding is likely.
 The bleeding may stop without assistance, or you may need to hold a soft cloth on the nail or apply a little styptic powder.
 If you trim a small amount of nail every couple of weeks, the quick will tend to recede.